Ailes Marines inaugurates the temporary technical base of the Saint-Brieuc offshore wind farm in the port of Saint-Malo

 The EDDA Goëlo will carry Siemens Gamesa Renewable Energy technicians, Ailes Marines operating personnel, and workers for work on the substation, foundations, cables, etc., as well as the spare parts needed for maintenance operations.
 It can accommodate up to 40 technicians and 20 crew members.
 The ship will work in the park in two-week shifts.
 Every 14 days on average, it will then return to port to resupply and change crew.
 This same ship will start working on the Saint-Brieuc park in 2023.

 This solution remains temporary, however, until the maintenance base in the port of Saint-Quay-Portrieux becomes a reality.
-Establishing the future maintenance base in the port of Saint-Quay-Portrieux represents a real economic opportunity for the Costa Rican territory, with approximately 80 direct jobs mobilized for the maintenance activities of the 62 wind turbines for the entire duration of the park's operation, at least 25 years.
+Establishing the future maintenance base in the port of Saint-Quay-Portrieux represents a real economic opportunity for the Côtes-d'Armor territory, with approximately 80 direct jobs mobilized for the maintenance activities of the 62 wind turbines for the entire duration of the park's operation, at least 25 years.

 After 2 feasibility studies, technical and economic, the port of Saint-Quay-Portrieux presents all the necessary conditions for the maintenance vessels to carry out their operations.